carpentries/glosario/README.md

 -   Parrot logo by [restocktheshelves](https://www.deviantart.com/restocktheshelves).

 ## Contributors

+At The Carpentries, [every contribution matters](https://carpentries.org/about-us/#our-values).
+Individuals help open source projects in many ways: writing guides, reviewing other people’s work, translating content, or sharing ideas.
+These contributions all take time and effort.
+We want to thank everyone who helps Glosario grow - not only those who write code but also those who support the project in other ways.

+We now show credit for four types of contributions:

+- 📖 **Documentation and Planning** – Individuals who helped write the contribution guide, organise ideas, or plan how Glosario works.
+- 👀 **Pull Request Reviewers** – Individuals who read and gave feedback on new suggestions to improve the project.
+- 💬 **Discussion Participants** – Individuals who participated in conversations to help make decisions or solve problems.
+- 🌍 **Translators** – Individuals who translated words and meanings to make Glosario useful in many languages.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->